a-tk/a-tk.github.io/docs/_posts/2023-05-15-diamond-section-saw.markdown

 As a welding process, time during welding is very important.
 A simple 555 timing circuit was utilized for this purpose.

-This is a monostable multivibrator put together with components I had laying around.
+This is a monostable multivibrator put together with components I had lying around.

 Since the 555 cannot produce the currents needed to saturate the contactor coil, a transistor on the output is used (with diode flyback protection).